Pope Tech: Scan Google Sites Intranet Content

 Note: Only data classified as public per the University data security classification policy may be scanned with Pope Tech.

-1. If you already have access to a departmental account that has a Google account, you can use that account and can skip to step 3.
+1. If you already have access to a UMN functional account that has a Google account, you can use that account and can skip to step 3.

-2. If you do not have access to a UMN account that has a Google account and does not use Duo, request a functional account to use for Pope Tech testing with your website(s).
+2. Request a functional account to use for Pope Tech testing with your website(s).

 • On the request form, select the following: